-The AIDS Legal Project is a clinical course offered each semester at Duke Law School that provides students the opportunity to learn practical skills that will give them a head start in legal practice.
+The AIDS/HIV and Cancer Legal Project is a clinical course offered each semester at Duke Law School that provides students the opportunity to learn practical skills that will give them a head start in legal practice.
 Equally important, students perform an urgently needed service to the community and to individual HIV-infected clients.
 Most students remember their semester in the AIDS Legal Project as an eye-opening, transforming experience, a semester in which they learn important lessons about not only legal doctrine, but also law practice, ethics, and the dynamics of the lawyer-client relationship.

 Students enrolled in the AIDS/HIV and Cancer Legal Project course can expect to interview and counsel clients in person and by phone; prepare documents, including wills, powers of attorney, advance directives, guardianship pleadings; deal with medical records and experts while handling disability cases.
 Many students will have the opportunity to represent a client at a hearing concerning guardianship or disability.
 Students can expect to be exposed to a wide range of the most common legal issues for people with HIV/AIDS, such as guardianship planning for families with children; end-of-life planning; public benefits (including Social Security Disability, Supplemental Security Income, and Medicaid); insurance issues; discrimination; and confidentiality of HIV status.
 Students face issues involving both state and federal law.

 The Health Justice Clinic course is a one-semester, four-credit course open to students with at least three completed semesters of law school.
 Its client service requirement is one hundred hours of direct client service.
 Students can expect roughly two hours of class time per week covering skills and substantive law, two hours of office time per week staffing the AIDS Legal Project’s Law School offices, one hour per week of one-on-one supervision meetings, and an indeterminate amount of time each week spent on client matters, which would depend upon the particular demands of assigned cases.